tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

 GROUP BY CustomerID
 ```

 But a common query need is to include other column values from the same row as the most recent date.
-Unfortunately, putting aggregates on other columns doesn&#8217;t work:
+Unfortunately, putting aggregates on other columns doesn't work:

 sql
 SELECT